chsh/todoist-ruby/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Bugs (TODO)

+- Only some features are implemented.
+- Implement all API calls.
+- Implement Sync API calls.